JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 Instead of pointing to an action the has a Dockerfile, you can tell it to use a particular Docker image.
 It's like declaring `FROM node:alpine`, but without needing a Dockerfile :tada:

-Another question you may be asking: "Jason, why didn't you use the `actions/npm` action, isn't this what it's for?"
+Another question you may be asking:

+> Jason, why didn't you use the [`actions/npm` action](https://github.com/actions/npm), isn't this what it's for?

 Great question!
 Let's step back for a second and remind ourselves that actions works by building and running Docker images.
 The smaller the image, the faster your action will run - less download time, less build time, means less overall running time.

 [actions/npm uses the `node` Docker base image](https://github.com/actions/npm/blob/59b64a598378f31e49cb76f27d6f3312b582f680/Dockerfile#L1), which isn't quite as small as `node:alpine`.
 You can [read up on the differences](https://derickbailey.com/2017/03/09/selecting-a-node-js-image-for-docker/) to see what's right for your project.
 So far, the biggest practical difference that I've found is that `node:alpine` doesn't ship with Git, so if your project uses dependencies [installed from a Git repository](https://docs.npmjs.com/cli/install#description) you'll need to use `node`.